nadakojovic/ProximityIndexMethod/README.md

 ## Overview
 This document describes the method for calculating the Proximity Index (PI), a measure quantifying divergence in visual exploration.
-It compares gaze data between a referent group and a comparison group, applicable in various research contexts and type of stimuli (static vs. dynamic).
+It compares gaze data between a referent group and a comparison group, applicable in various research contexts.

 ## Method Description